Back to Guides

 About Bass Lake at Point Reyes National Seashore

-Tucked into the coastal hills of Point Reyes National Seashore near the laid-back hamlet of Bolinas, Bass Lake is one of Northern California's most rewarding freshwater swimming secrets.
-Getting here requires earning it — a moderate 2.6-mile hike each way over uneven terrain and through patches of steep trail — but the payoff is a serene, crystal-clear lake cradled by coastal scrub and eucalyptus, with almost no amenity between you and pure nature.
+Tucked into the coastal hills of Point Reyes National Seashore near the laid-back hamlet of Bolinas, Bass Lake is one of Northern California's most rewarding freshwater swimming quiet spots.
+Getting here requires earning it — a moderate 2.6-mile hike each way over uneven terrain and through patches of steep trail — but the payoff is a serene, clear lake cradled by coastal scrub and eucalyptus, with almost no amenity between you and pure nature.
 This is an unofficial swimming spot, meaning you swim at your own discretion, and the wild, unhurried atmosphere is very much the point.

 The Setting and Landscape